jheanr/robo-ndd-challenge-backend/README.md

 ## Documentation

-The documentation was created using Swagger, [click here](https://robo-challenge.herokuapp.com/api-docs/) to access.
+The documentation was created using Swagger, [click here](https://robo-challenge.herokuapp.com/api-docs/) to access an online version.
+If you're running locally this project, the address is `/api-docs`.

 ## Technologies